rune/rune/docs/src/pages/faq.md

 ### I Have a Question / Have Suggestions for a New Feature.
 How Do I Reach You? {#i-have-a-question--have-suggestions-for-a-new-feature-how-do-i-reach-you}

 We’d love to hear from you!
-Let us know what you think in the `feedback-for-dusk` channel on our [Discord](https://discord.gg/dusk-devs).
+Let us know what you think in the `feedback-for-rune` channel on our [Discord](https://discord.gg/rune-devs).

 You can also always contact us at [devs@rune.ai](mailto:devs@rune.ai).